ernius/plutus-cardano-samples/README.md

 This is the same guessing the secret word game contract as the example in the Plutus Playground, but hiding datum by hashing it.

+### Playground test cases

+- Wallet 1 make locks, and Wallet 2 guesses
+- Wallet 1 and Wallet 2 locks 2 equal secrets in the same slot, Wallet 2 guesses
+- Wallet 1 and Wallet 2 locks 2 different secrets in the same slot, Wallet 2 guesses, propose as homework fix the problem as done with Math Bounty

 ## Multi-Stage Protocol - Math Bounty Into Pin Lock

 This is combination of the math bounty contract (as stage 1) and the pin/pass lock contract (as stage 2).
 Do note, this example only provides the off-chain logic to perform the transition between the stages and to go in/out of the protocol.
 There is no on-chain check that forces the user to go from stage 1 (math bounty) to stage 2 (pin/pass lock), and as such this is not a "true" multi-stage protocol.
 Future examples will cover how to specifically enforce this on-chain.